 Where are you from originally?

 Born in New Brunswick, New Jersey.
-My parents moved to Southern California when I was five and I lived there for thirty years.
+My parents moved to Southern California when I was six and I lived there for nearly thirty years.
 Best years of my life.

 What is your heritage or ancestry?